ese5160/a14g-final-submission-t16-ecosavers/README.md

 Web/Mobile Application: A user-friendly interface accessible through web or mobile applications provides users with real-time data on waste composition, bin status, and system performance.
 Users can also remotely control certain aspects of the smart bin, such as initiating cleaning cycles or adjusting sorting parameters.
 6. Power Supply:

 Power Management Unit: A power management unit regulates the voltage supplied to various components of the smart bin, ensuring stable and efficient operation.
-It may include features such as battery charging and energy-saving modes.
+It include a 5V boost and 3.3V buck for adjusting the system volatge to the volatge required for different components.
 7. QR Code Scanner:

-QR Code Reader: A QR code scanner is integrated into the smart bin, allowing users to perform tasks such as resetting the status of the bin or accessing maintenance information.
-Users can simply scan the QR code located on the bin using a compatible device to execute these actions.
+QR Code Reader: A QR code scanner is integrated into the smart bin, allowing users to perform tasks such as resetting the status of the UI showing.
+Users can simply use the specific QR code and make it scaned by the QR code reader located on the bin.
 8. Cloud Platform:

-Cloud Server: Data collected from the smart bin, including sensor readings, operational logs, and user interactions, is transmitted to a cloud-based server for storage and analysis.
+Cloud Server: Data collected from the smart bin, including sensor readings, and user interactions, is transmitted to a cloud-based server for storage and analysis.
+It also helps user easy to control the system and update the firmware.
 Cloud-based analytics enable optimization of waste management strategies and provide insights for continuous improvement.
 - Challenges
    - Where did you face difficulties?
 This could be in firmware, hardware, software, integration, etc.
    - How did you overcome these challenges?